 You know K-9, sometimes I think I’m wasted just rushing about the universe saving planets from destruction…..
 With a talent like mine, I might have been a great slow bowler!”
 Fourth Doctor – Creature From The Pit

 City Of Death – 1979 was a highlight of Baker’s later seasons.
 This one had Doctor and Romana out on location in Paris, happening across a collection of genuine Mona Lisa paintings being stashed by a Jagaroth, who was manipulating human history to push the envelope of human technology so it could repair its ship and leave Earth.
 Later it is hinted that the Jagaroth ship having gone back in time and exploding over the earth – kickstarting the very first life.

 Season 18 began with the reasonable Leisure Hive – 1980.
 Romana was still the companion – albeit in her new regeneration, along with K9.
 The Doctor’s outfit had changed and was now covered in question marks.
-It was a bit too obvious and silly and Baker remarked he didn’t like it much either – years later.
+It was a bit too obvious and silly and Baker was not keen on the change.

 In Meglos – 1980, the Doctor fought a doppleganger of himself, covered in Cactus spines!
 This gave Tom Baker a rare chance to stretch his acting ability; playing the villain, as well as the hero – which he was pretty good at.

-Full Circle – 1980 and the Doctor got himself lost in a parallel universe, this began a trilogy of stories with decay and deterioration as its central theme.
+Full Circle – 1980 began a trilogy of stories with decay and deterioration as its central theme.
 The Tardis had slipped through a doorway in space into another universe, known as “E-Space”.
 It also marked the introduction of companion Adric.

 State of Decay was a return to Phillip Hinchcliffe’s era, gothic horror mixed with Sci Fi on an alien-medieval-era world, involving vampires harvesting a village of peasant’s to revive the great vampire, from a race – which the great Timelord Rassilon had tried to wipe out aeons before.